 The Ross and Carol Nese College of Nursing seeks applicants for a teaching position in the undergraduate program at Penn State Scranton.
-The Penn State Ross and Carol Nese College of Nursing is one of the most comprehensive colleges of nursing in any public university in the country.
+The Ross and Carol Nese College of Nursing is one of the most comprehensive colleges of nursing in any public university in the country.
 With over 2,100 undergraduate students and approximately 200 graduate students, our footprint is world-wide with our faculty creating immeasurable experiences for our students around the globe.
-This is a full-time thirty-six-week, limited-term, non tenure-line with excellent potential for reappointment.
+This will be a full-time, limited term, non-tenure, 36-weeks appointment with full benefits.
 The successful candidate will be expected to teach fall and spring semesters with an anticipated start date as early as August 2022.

 Primary responsibilities will include coordination and instruction in adult medical-surgical nursing courses, including classroom, simulation lab, and clinical teaching.
 In addition to teaching, responsibilities include advising students, participating in committees, and other service and scholarly activities as appropriate.
-Candidates must show evidence of professional growth, scholarship, and mastery of medical surgical subject matter; hold a valid nursing license.
+Candidates must show evidence of professional growth, scholarship, and mastery of medical surgical subject matter and hold a valid nursing license.
 Candidates for the position will possess at a minimum a master’s degree in Nursing and eligibility for RN licensure in Pennsylvania.
 Preference will be given to those enrolled in a doctoral program or those holding a doctoral degrees.
 An earned Doctorate degree will be a condition of continued employment after the fifth year for a candidate hired who starts the position with a master’s degree.